By George Sells

 Women in the science profession are banding together, searching for ways provide inspiration to a younger generation, and end what they say is clear gender inequity in their community.
 The group calls themselves 500 Women Scientists.

-Their recent event, “Have a Beer With A Woman Scientist,” was one part happy hour, one part science fair.
-The latter was on display with tables occupied by female scientists conducting experiments for wide-eyed kids, many of them little girls.
+They gathered at an event on a recent Thursday night in St. Louis.
+The party atmosphere, dubbed “Beer With A Woman Scientist,” was one part happy hour, and one part science fair.
+The latter was on display with tables occupied by female scientists conducting experiments for wide-eyed, kids, many of them little girls.

 “It’s really exciting to me because as a kid, my mom was in design,” Oncken said.
 “So me wanting to be a scientist, I didn’t have a female in my life that could be like, yes, women can be scientists.
 We can be good scientists.
 We can be in charge of things.
 I didn’t have that support and there weren’t organizations like this when I was a kid.”

+The two agree that lifting up girls is just the start.
 The business world is the next step.
 As an analytical chemist for a pharmaceutical company, being in the minority stood out to Oncken the day she walked in the door.
 She was one of just four women out of fifteen new hires.
 It became more pronounced as she moved up the corporate ladder.

 “I never really thought it was a concern until later in my career when I started being put in leadership positions and saw that people reacted differently to me in meetings than they did a man who said the same thing that I just said,” she recalled.
 “You say something, and then a man says it and everybody is, ‘Yes!
 That’s brilliant!’
-And I’m like, ‘I just said that!’”
+And I’m like, ‘I just said that!’

 As for the workplace culture issues they point out: it depends on who you ask, but many fear they will take longer.

 “I think we’ll see a shift first in there being more women.
-But the kind of cultural problems that exist in the sciences I think will lag a little bit behind unfortunately,” Oncken said.
-“So it will take all those women getting there before those changes start happening.”
+But the kind of cultural problems that exist in the sciences I think will lag a little bit behind unfortunately.
+So it will take all those women getting there before those changes start happening.”